On the solution existence and stability of polynomial optimization problems: Preliminaries

-Here, $\Po_{d}$ stands for the linear space of all polynomials of degree at most $d$.
-The dimension of $\Po_{d}$ is finite; it is denoted by $\rho$.
-Let $X(x)$ be the vector consists of $\rho$ monomials of degree at most $d$ which is listed by lexicographic ordering
+Let $d\geq 2$ be given.
+The dimension of the space $\R_d[x]$ is finite; its dimension is denoted by $\rho$.
+Let $X(x)$ be the vector consisting of $\rho$ monomials of degree at most $d$ which is listed by lexicographic ordering